dabrowski-adam/nt/content/NT—Assignment 1.md

           RX bytes:5675491  TX bytes:868699
 ```

-Find your MAC address using ipconfig
+Finding MAC address of the computer using ipconfig

 ```bash
 🞂 ifconfig